mehulagg/gitlab/doc/user/application_security/dast/index.md

 1. Select **Manage** in the **DAST Profiles** row.
 1. Select the **Saved Scans** tab.
 1. In the scan's row select **Run scan**.

+   If the branch saved in the scan no longer exists, you must first select **Select branch**.

 The on-demand DAST scan runs and the project's dashboard shows the results.